 The first of these was notable for a number of reasons.
 Firstly, Ryuichi Sakamoto supplements the band, playing Prophet 5 synthesiser.
 Recording for his then wife Akiko Yano’s album Ai Ga Nakucha Ne had taken place at Air Studios in London the previous month, sessions in which Mick and Steve had participated.
 David also appears on that album, although it’s unclear whether his vocal was laid down in London or elsewhere.
 This was also the time when Ryuichi and David collaborated on their debut joint release, the pair entering the studio directly after the TV appearance to begin crafting the double A-side single ‘Bamboo Houses’/’Bamboo Music’.
 Also part of the band for OGWT was David Rhodes on electric guitar.
 Rhodes had been Japan’s guest musician on the Visions of China tour in late 1981, taking the place of the now-departed Rob Dean; his involvement for ..Whistle Test was logical as he too had just been working with Sakamoto on the sessions for Akiko Yano’s album.

-The version of ‘Ghosts’ played that evening is well worth seeking out.
-It was officially released by the BBC on a DVD set culled from The Old Grey Whistle Test archives and can usually be found on YouTube.
+The version of ‘Ghosts’ played that evening is well worth watching.
+It was officially released by the BBC on a DVD set culled from The Old Grey Whistle Test archives and the complete appearance by the band that day can be viewed later in this article.
 The arrangement of the song is unique, prompted by Sakamoto’s presence as he adds synthesised embellishments to the recognisable sounds from the recorded version.
 Rhodes sits on the stage, crouched over his electric guitar making slow circular movements across the strings with a plectrum, improvisations that add another level of strangeness to the other-worldly atmosphere.
 More familiar is the marimba solo – and this was the first time that I saw Steve perform it.

 Despite ‘Ghosts’ being the pinnacle of Japan’s success in the single charts, this was far from a happy time for the band.
 The tour the previous winter to promote Tin Drum was riven with internal difficulties, particularly between David and Mick.
 The band-members were unanimous in their lack of love for it, christening it the ‘sh*t tour’.
 The bad feeling extended into the early months of 1982.
 Mick implies in his autobiography that the ..Whistle Test appearance was first scheduled earlier in the year, but he deliberately absented himself causing Japan’s spot to be postponed.
 Of the rearranged appearance, he writes: ‘the strongest argument I could put forward to myself for doing it was my allegiance to Steve and Rich.
 They were caught in the middle of all this nonsense, innocent bystanders to the drama that had decided their futures, they were still my friends, so I did it for their sake.’
 (2009)